yifso/nteract/docs/groups/mythic-group.md

   });
 ```

-The first method uses `thenDispatch: []` to define actions. which should be dispatched when actions of the defined type are dispatched.
+The first method uses `thenDispatch: []` to define actions.
+These dispatch at the same time as defined type actions.
 The second method uses `andAlso: []` to generate actions based on a custom predicate.

 Defining the type means the type is not available for reference yet.
 The type passes as the third argument to the dispatch function.